-When I am not at work you can find me: Traveling (usually chasing the sun!), working in the garden, or spending time with family.
+When I am not at work, you can find me: Playing Texas Hold’em Poker, hunting, fishing, and spending time with grandkids.

 Originally from New Orleans, Louisiana.
 I graduated from St Martins College.
 I took a job with Morningside in 1992 to earn a little extra money for grad school.
 23 years later I’m still at Morningside.
 I’m a Microsoft Certified System Engineer now and love working with our wonderful staff.